michaelsballoni/mscript/README.md

 Instead of making bad unit tests, I made a set of files with script to execute and results to expect

-In mscript-test-scripts you'll find test files, with statements up top and expected results below, separated by ===
+In mscript-test-scripts you'll find test files, with statements up top and expected results below, separated by a === line

 mscript-test-runner runs all scripts in the directory and validates that it gets the expected results